Albert Einstein’s definition of insanity was “doing the same thing over and over and expecting different results.”

-The group headed by Steven Gluckstern and Richard Burke brought the Coyotes to Arizona from Winnipeg in the mid 1990s and experienced relative success.
-In their first four seasons, the team made the playoffs, and in five of its first six, it did as well.
+The group headed by Steven Gluckstern and Richard Burke brought the Coyotes to Arizona from Winnipeg in the mid-1990s and experienced relative success.
+In its first four seasons, the team made the playoffs, and in five of its first six, it did as well.

 “In those early days, when they came here with that product, they had great stars,” Merkow recalled.
 “They traded for Jeremy Roenick to boost the star power.
 They went into the playoffs their first four years.
 The White Out was introduced.
 The energy in that building [in] downtown [Phoenix, where the Coyotes played at what is now the Footprint Center] was unbelievable.”

 But during the 2000-01 season, Arizona failed to qualify for the playoffs, which triggered a stretch that resulted in the Coyotes missing six of the next seven postseason tournaments.
 At the same time, things outside of hockey began to change.
 Gluckstern was bought out by Burke in 1998, and Burke later sold the team to Steve Ellman in 2001.

 Ellman had big plans.
 While the team had success in downtown Phoenix on the ice, and perhaps attracted the most fans in its Arizona existence, what was then America West Arena brought obstructed views to some of those attending games.
 The venue was constructed for the Phoenix Suns and Phoenix Mercury, and didn’t have hockey in mind.

 So Ellman looked elsewhere for the Coyotes to play.
 He wanted them to have their own venue – a place meant for hockey.